onja-org/music-of-madagascar/t/tonton-mwanjany.md

-# Tonton Manjany
+# Tonton Mwanjany

 ![alt text](name of the picture.JPG)

-I am so sorry, there is nothing about this people and i am sure that he isn't even an artist.
+I am so sorry, this artist can't be found.

 **Genre:** Pop/Rock/etc